-A Medicaid Planning Attorney looks at the Big Picture
+A Medicaid Planning Attorney looks at the Big Picture.

-Sometimes the care needs of the older adult may be better served by paying more in some instances to provide better care and obtain better benefits and quality in the long run.
+Sometimes the care needs of the older or disabled adult child may be better served by paying more in some instances to provide better care and obtain better benefits and quality in the long run.
 This can help them preserve assets while obtaining future eligibility for Medicaid (or Medical Assistance in Pennsylvania).
-In general, the conventional wisdom states that the less you pay in taxes, the more of your assets are preserved.
+In general, the conventional wisdom states the less you pay in taxes, the more of your assets are preserved.
 However, looking at the big picture, it can often be better to forgo some tax benefits in order to preserve assets.
-Are there other family members whose care we need to consider?
-Would they be harmed or benefitted by the proposed asset protection plan.
+Are there other family members or important parties whose care we need to consider?
+Would they be harmed or benefitted by the proposed asset protection plan?
 Like all good planning, one must consider all aspects of the elder care and asset protection plan including care level, care needs, types and value of assets, needs of the spouse and other family members (such as a disabled child), tax consequences of the plan and other important information before settling on the right asset protection plan.

 A well thought out and comprehensive Medicaid Asset Protection plan can address all the important concerns which matter to YOU.

 Slutsky Elder Law understands all the implications of different planning options and can help you make the best decisions, while addressing YOUR priorities and concerns, for you and your family.